fatimarmdnn/PGVnet/README.md

 This will:

-- Load and preprocess your dataset
+- Load and preprocess the sparse maps dataset
 - Train the encoderMLP network
 - Save model checkpoints and learning curves to `results/`